Bluebird K7: Consent for the works to proceed

-On 7 December 2006, Gina Campbell by Deed of gift, and on behalf of the Campbell Family Heritage Trust, formally transferred ownership of Bluebird K7, the associated parts of the vessel both recovered and unrecovered, and all other associated items and objects recovered and/or unrecovered, including clothing and overalls of Donald Campbell, to the Ruskin Museum in Coniston.
+On 7 December 2006, Gina Campbell by deed of gift, and on behalf of the Campbell Family Heritage Trust, formally transferred ownership of Bluebird K7, the associated parts of the vessel both recovered and unrecovered, and all other associated items and objects recovered and/or unrecovered, including clothing and overalls of Donald Campbell, to the Ruskin Museum in Coniston.

-Bill Smith volunteered to undertake the restoration work at no cost to the owners (the Ruskin Museum), as, at this time there was no officially confirmed written agreement between GC and BBP that BBP should “continue with the proposed work in the knowledge that the project will not be pulled out from under you.
-We are all operating under a “trust” of word, and I know each party will honour this.”
+Bill Smith volunteered to undertake the restoration work at no cost to the owners (the Ruskin Museum), as, at this time there was no officially confirmed written agreement between GC and BBP that BBP should "continue with the proposed work in the knowledge that the project will not be pulled out from under you.
+We are all operating under a "trust" of word, and I know each party will honour this."

 In background information provided to accompany an interview with Gina Campbell in 2018, Leatherhead & District Local History Society published the following: "In May 2009 permission was given for a one off set of proving trials on Coniston Water where it would be tested to a safe speed for demonstration purposes only.
 K7 was to be housed in its own purpose-built wing at the Ruskin Museum while remaining in the care of the Bluebird Project."

 In January 2020, on the occasion of the fifty-third anniversary of Donald Campbell's death, The Guardian reported Gina Campbell "clashed with vessel's restorer over its return to scene of father's death in Lake District".

+Heritage of Bluebird K7

+In 2006, the Campbell Family Heritage Trust donated Bluebird K7 to the Ruskin Museum via a Deed of Gift, on the understanding that the boat would be restored on a voluntary basis and displayed in the museum's purpose-built wing.

+Gina Campbell later stated that the family’s wish was for Bluebird K7 to be restored and returned to Coniston so that it could be displayed there for the public.